 PEN America Writers in the Schools Committee

 During the school year, volunteers work with students and teachers to build skills, conduct creative writing workshops and writing clubs, and oversee the publication of literary magazines and school newspapers.
 Some tutors work alongside teachers in class, while others work directly with students, usually after the school day.
 Tutors are expected to work an hour or so per week.
-During the summer, there will be additional opportunities to volunteer for our annual summer workshop.

-To volunteer, or for more information about the Writers in the Schools Committee, please contact us at [email protected]
+To volunteer or for more information about the Writers in the Schools Committee, please contact us at [email protected].

-“Over many years writing about the schools in The New York Times Magazine and elsewhere, I had discovered that even very bright students who did well in math and science often wrote very poorly.
+Over many years writing about the schools in The New York Times Magazine and elsewhere, I had discovered that even very bright students who did well in math and science often wrote very poorly.
 Many grow up without books and with few opportunities to enrich their language skills.
 I thought that professional writers might be able to work with teachers to help those students learn to express themselves in writing.
 PEN America offered just such a pool of writers.
 In the fall of 2013, volunteers from PEN America, and teachers and administrators in New York City public high schools, came together to create a tutoring program.

 Since that time we have operated in a dozen or so schools, in every borough save Staten Island.
 We work in big, classic public high schools and in smaller and more unorthodox charter schools.
 Virtually all of our students come from working-class or impoverished backgrounds.
 The work has been hard, sometimes frustrating, but often inspiring.
 We have found that students are eager to listen and learn—and often fascinated to hear about what it means to be a writer.
 We hope to expand our pool of volunteers and of schools.”